dmbarbour/glas/docs/GlasObject.md

 Glas Object uses stems heavily to encode bitstrings.
 Numbers, symbols, etc. are encoded into as bitstrings.
 Thus, compaction of stems is essential.
 Additionally, we could save some bytes (one byte per symbol, number, or branch within a radix tree) by merging stem-leaf and stem-branch.

-The proposed encoding for Basic Nodes uses 96 header types:
+The proposed encoding for Basic Nodes consumes 96 header types:

         ttt0 abc1 - 3 bits in header (H3)
         ttt0 ab10 - 2 bits in header (H2)